hackhat/tic-tac-toe-flux/README.md

   <img src ="./docs/repo-header2.gif" />
 </p>

+Test is located at [BoardStore-test.js](./src/js/stores/__tests__/BoardStore-test.js).

+Special features:

+ - When the game ends highlights the tiles that resulted in a win;
+ - Even in the edge case that is shown in the gif above where 5 tiles are the winners;
+ - Works on mobile and is not lagging because uses on mouse down instead of click (this removes the 300ms lag on mobile);

 ## Running your project

 The generated project includes a live-reloading static server on port `8080` (you can change the port in the `gulpfile.js` config), which will build, launch, and rebuild the app whenever you change application code.
 To start the server, run: